 What is Salmonella?
 10 Things You Need to Know

-Read on for 10 things about Salmonella from Addmaster:
+Read on for 10 facts about Salmonella from Addmaster:

-1. Salmonella, which is rod-shaped, is usually found in the digestive tracts of livestock and can commonly affect meat, poultry, eggs and unpasteurised dairy products.
+1. Salmonella, which is rod-shaped, is usually found in the digestive tracts of livestock and can commonly affect meat, poultry, eggs, and unpasteurized dairy products.

-3. Eating contaminated food is not the only way of contracting a Salmonella infection as cases have been traced back to reptiles such as tortoises and terrapins.
+3. Eating contaminated food is not the only way of contracting a Salmonella infection; cases have been traced back to reptiles such as tortoises and terrapins.

-4. Common symptoms of Salmonella include diarrhoea, stomach cramps, vomiting and fever which can last up to a week and usually start around 12-72 hours after ingesting the bacteria.
+4. Common symptoms of Salmonella include diarrhea, stomach cramps, vomiting, and fever.
+These symptoms can last up to a week and usually start around 12-72 hours after ingesting the bacteria.

-6. Medical treatment is not always necessary in favour or keeping hydrated, resting well and reintroducing plain food once your stomach has settled.
+6. Medical treatment is not always necessary; keeping hydrated, resting well, and reintroducing plain food once your stomach has settled are often sufficient.

-8. Practicing good hand hygiene is the best way of avoiding a Salmonella infection.
-Hands should be thoroughly washed with soap and water after going to the toilet, before and after handling food, before eating and after gardening.
+8. Practicing good hand hygiene is the best way to avoid a Salmonella infection.
+Hands should be thoroughly washed with soap and water after going to the toilet, before and after handling food, before eating, and after gardening.

-9. Washing fruit and vegetables thoroughly before consuming, storing raw and cooked foods separate and ensuring food is cooked thoroughly can also help to reduce the risk of contracting a Salmonella infection.
+9. Washing fruit and vegetables thoroughly before consuming, storing raw and cooked foods separately, and ensuring food is cooked thoroughly can also help reduce the risk of contracting a Salmonella infection.

-10. Food should be cooked until it is piping hot in the centre, particularly poultry, and surfaces and utensils used preparing food should be thoroughly cleaned and disinfected to avoid any bacterial contamination.
+10. Food should be cooked until it is piping hot in the center, particularly poultry.
+Surfaces and utensils used for preparing food should be thoroughly cleaned and disinfected to avoid any bacterial contamination.

 ← Back to blog